 Google seems to be of two minds when it comes to social and referral data in Google Analytics.
 Up until the Channels report came out in 2013 (one of my fave milestones), social and non-social referrals were lumped together in one stew of data.
-Since the introduction of the Channels report we now have some reports that separate out social and non-social referrals but others that don’t, resulting in quite a bit of confusion as to which numbers to use when compiling social data.
+Since the introduction of the Channels report we now have some reports that separate out social and non-social referrals but others that don’t, resulting in quite a bit of confusion as to which numbers to use when compiling social data, also analyzing the data is important, so using a web scraping tool can be helpful to get reliable data from your website.

 Why Separate Them At All